Adityajain1812/data_analytics/README.md

-Commiting every libraries of python that are required for data analysis or data scientist which will include:
+Commiting about every libraries of python that are required for data analysis or data scientist which will include:
 -Numpy
 -Pandas
 -Matplotlib